Saghen/blink.cmp/doc/modes/cmdline.md

   providers = {
     cmdline = {
       min_keyword_length = function(ctx)
-        -- only apply when typing a command, don't apply to arguments if ctx.mode == 'cmdline' and string.find(ctx.line, ' ') == nil then return 2 end
+        -- when typing a command, only show when the keyword is 3 characters or longer if ctx.mode == 'cmdline' and string.find(ctx.line, ' ') == nil then return 3 end
         return 0
       end
     }